 Dance It!
 Spring Intensive is a week-long annual dance training program which takes place in Sofia, Bulgaria during the academic spring break.
 In 2019 it will be held between April 1st and 7th at the Dance Station Studios at the National Palace of Culture in Sofia (April 1-5) and at the Dance Station Studios at Paradise Mall (April 6), with a final stage performance on April 7th at Dom na Kulturata Iskar (Krastio Pastuhov St. 23,) showcasing the repertoire created during the six intensive days of training.

 The program is an international collaboration targeting young dancers from Bulgaria (mainly) and from all over the world with the goal to contribute significantly to their dance education – to build upon their existing technique, expanding and enriching it with the vocabularies and practices of several fundamentally different dance forms.
 It also aspires to allow the dancers to take part in a creative process, as well as to benefit from the international exchange and intercultural communication.

-In the course of the week young dancers (advanced and professionals) take classes in four different styles: Classical Ballet, Modern Dance, Jazz and Character Dance.
-The classes are taught by renowned teachers and choreographers from both continents – professionals who are at the top of their career.
+In the course of the week young dancers take classes in five different styles: Classical Ballet, Contemporary, Jazz, Character and Hip-hop.
+The classes are taught by renowned teachers and choreographers from the US – professionals who are at the top of their career.
 They bring their unique expertise to the young dancers who do not have the chance to experience this in their routine dance curricula.
 Each student also participates in the creation of repertoire, which is showcased in the final day of the program.